Home

 John R. Horn, Pharm.D., FCCP

-Dr. Horn is Professor of Pharmacy and Associate Director of the University of Washington Medical Center Pharmacy Department.
+Dr. Horn is Emeritus Professor of Pharmacy and Associate Director of the UW Medicine Pharmacy Services.
 Dr. Horn did his undergraduate pharmacy training at Washington State University and his clinical pharmacy residency at Deaconess Hospital.
 He completed his Doctor of Pharmacy training at the University of Cincinnati in 1977.
 Dr. Horn developed clinical practice sites in acute care medicine and cardiology and served on the faculty at the University of Cincinnati prior to joining the faculty at the University of Washington.
-He is co-author of the reference text Drug Interactions Analysis and Management and quarterly updates.
-In addition to nearly 100 publications related to drug interactions, Dr. Horn has published in the areas of cardiovascular and gastrointestinal therapeutics and pharmacokinetics.
-He serves as a reviewer for several medical and pharmaceutical journals and has made numerous educational presentations.
+He is co-author of the reference texts Drug Interactions Analysis and Management and The Top 100 Drug Interactions: A Guide to Patient Management.
+In addition to over 250 publications related to drug interactions, Dr. Horn has published in the areas of cardiovascular and gastrointestinal therapeutics and pharmacokinetics.
+He received the Distinguished Alumnus Award from the School of Pharmacy at the University of Cincinnati in 2009.
+He serves as an editorial board member and reviewer for several medical and pharmaceutical journals and has made numerous educational presentations

 Philip D. Hansten, Pharm.D.